Goose-Of-War/Goose-of-War/README.md

 - SQLite
 - MySQL

-## Experience
+---

 Except for the incomplete repositories in my profile, I have worked mostly on the MASK Website.
 I have also worked on some Django and Flask websites.
 I am open to similar projects.
 If you are interested in something like this, do contact me.
 I'm available on Discord as `.goose_of_war` and over here on GitHub.

 > _Also, I wouldn't mind if anyone wanted to fork and contribute to the incomplete repositories I have.
-Definitely not saying this because I'm lazy it something._
+Definitely not saying this because I'm lazy or something._